ng-angular-stack/ng-query/apps/docs/examples/overview.md

 - Display a paginated list of user (previous page, next page, page size)
 - Using a cached (from localStorage) global query, that is plugged inside a signalStore
 - Edit user name concurrently

+## Display X independents resources to display and granular mutations

+- Display a dynamic list of selected user
+- Apply granular mutation on selected user